Spacemk1014/device_xiaomi_vermeer/README.md

-Device configuration for POCO F6 Pro / Redmi K70 (vermeer)
+Device Tree for POCO F6 Pro / Redmi K70 (vermeer)
 =========================================

 The POCO F6 Pro / Redmi K70 is a flagship midranger phone from Xiaomi released under its POCO and Redmi brands.